Immunology

 • This is known as the graft-versus-host reaction.

-• It is a cell-mediated reaction.
+• Graft-Versus.
+Host reaction is a cell-mediated reaction.

-Graft-versus Conditions:
+Graft-Versus Conditions:

 • It occurs in the following conditions.